md-systems/redis/modules/redis_sessions/README.md

 INTRODUCTION
 ------------

 The Redis Sessions module creates an alternative to database storage for user sessions.
-It uses native a PHP Redis sessions manager and custom settings to use Redis for sessions handling and storage.
+It uses a PHP Redis sessions manager and custom settings to use Redis for sessions handling and storage.